-The oncology department at Media provides globally recognized cancer treatment facilities.
+The oncology department at Medica provides globally recognized cancer treatment facilities.
 The department is supported with clinical experience spanning more than three decades.
-Medica also boasts the latest technology for the treatment of cancer.
+Medica also boasts the latest technology for gallbladder cancer treatment.
 Our approach is multidisciplinary, and we focus on treating all forms and types of cancers.
 Our Onco-surgeons get support from skilled and experienced reconstructive surgeons.
-We deliver comprehensive treatment plans for all patients, children, and adults alike.
+We deliver comprehensive Gallbladder Cancer treatment plans for all patients, children, and adults alike.

 Our gallbladder comprises several different cell types.
 As such, varied categories of gallbladder tumors have been identified.
 According to experts, any of the below cancerous cells can transform into gallbladder cancer.

 Adenocarcinoma: It is the most widespread and common gallbladder cancer.
 They account for almost 85% of total gallbladder cancers.
 It starts in the cells that form the outer lining of the gallbladder.
 The gland cells produce mucus which is a thick fluid.